St Mary’s Parish Church, in Woodkirk, Yorkshire, England by Mick Melvin. License: CC BY-SA 2.0; click image to see his original photograph.

 Arrival in Australia

-Charlotte Flower arrived aboard the ship “Brothers” on 4th April 1807.
+Charlotte Flower arrived aboard the ship “Brothers” on 4 April 1807.
 Her status on arrival to the Colony of New South Wales was as a “Free” passenger.
 Also aboard the ship “Brothers” was William Rutter.
-Charlotte was the governess of the Blaxland children and William worked for the Blaxland’s managing the procurement and salt.
+Charlotte was the governess of the Blaxland children and William worked for the Blaxland’s managing the procurement of salt.

 Second Marriage to William Rutter

 Charlotte Flower (nee Robinson) was 32 years old when she married William Rutter on 21 November 1807 in St Philip’s Church at Church Hill in what is now Lang Park.

 At the time of their marriage Charlotte and William lived on John Blaxland’s Brush Farm near Parramatta.
 In addition to selling salt, William and Charlotte raised cattle and horses and had tenements at Parramatta.